 • any data held must be complete, accurate and up-to-date; and

-• tenants must give their consent before information can be passed on to third parties for “secondary purposes”.
+• tenants must consent to information being passed on to third parties for “secondary purposes”.

 Protection under the Privacy Act 1988 (Cth) is only effective if people make complaints when their privacy is breached.
 Tenants who think their personal information is being misused should contact the Australian Information Commissioner (see “Contacts”).
 Complaints should be made in writing.
 To make a complaint, visit the “How do I make a complaint?” page of the commissioner’s website, or call the enquiries line.